avatar-kaleb/kalebmckelvey-site/blog/effective-java-review.md

 "The Builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters"

+### Item 3: Enforce the Singleton Property with a Private Constructor or an Enum Type